njwilson23/irlib/README.md

 programmatically analyze radar data from the Python programming language.
 New filters and processing routines can be implemented using the API.

 There is experimental support for reading other types of datasets using *Radar Tools*.
-Right now, it's possible to read CReSIS lines, which makes the filters in `irlib` available.
-An example of a helper function to load CReSIS
-\*.mat files is in ``itools.py``
+Right now, it's possible to read CReSIS and pulseEKKO PRO lines, making the filters in `irlib` available.
+Helper functions to load CReSIS \*.mat files and pulseEKKO PRO \*.HD and \*.DT1 files are in ``itools.py``

 Graphical tools:
 ----------------